lmb-freiburg/Unet-Segmentation/README.md

 This is the source of the U-Net Segmentation plugin for Fiji.
 You can obtain the latest stable version directly from the Fiji updater via update site "U-Net Segmentation".

-Please see https://lmb.informatik.uni-freiburg.de/resources/opensource/unet for more details.
+For more details check our [project page](https://lmb.informatik.uni-freiburg.de/resources/opensource/unet).
+Binary releases are available on our [Fiji update site](https://sites.imagej.net/Falk/plugins/)

+The plugin requires connection to a Linux workstation (can be the local computer) running a special variant of caffe (caffe_unet).

+## U-Net Segmentation backend caffe_unet (binaries, source, docker)

+Obtain the U-Net segmentation backend (caffe_unet) binaries and corresponding caffe source patch from the [project page](https://lmb.informatik.uni-freiburg.de/resources/opensource/unet).
-Also check our Fiji update site https://sites.imagej.net/Falk/plugins/
+Please also check our [caffe-unet-docker](https://hithub.com/lmb-freiburg/caffe-unet-docker) repository.

 ## Build from source

-I recommend to use Linux for building from source, in theory building on Windows should work, but it is not tested.
+We recommend to use Linux for building from source, in theory building on Windows should work, but it is not tested.

 ### Prerequisites:
 - cmake